 There are a variety of research opportunities for undergraduate students at the University of Michigan.
-In fact, approximately 130 undergraduate students research on EECS faculty projects in a typical year; many of these are paid positions.
-Students are encouraged to approach their faculty advisor for advice.
+In fact, approximately 150 undergraduate students research on EECS faculty projects in a typical year; many of these are paid positions.
+Below you will find some of the research opportunities open to undergraduate students.

 Summer Undergraduate Research in Engineering (SURE) & Summer Research Opportunity Programs (SROP)

 The SURE program provides support to undergraduate students for 10-12 weeks during the summer to work with an EECS faculty member on a research project defined by the faculty.
 Applicants for EECS SURE projects should list on the application their top three areas of interest in preference order (application deadline: January).
 Non-UM students who also meet SROP qualifications can apply to these projects through the SURE application process, which has a mechanism for identifying SROP candidacy.